 Unlock request number: 2071502833

 Thank you for contacting AT&T about unlocking your mobile device.

 - Power off the device, remove the battery, and insert a non-AT&T SIM card.

 - Re-insert the battery and power on the device with a non-AT&T SIM.

 - The device displays “Enter the device unlock code.”

 - Enter the eight-digit unlock code.

 Note: You are allowed five attempts to unlock before your device permanently locks to the AT&T network.

 Every Android device has different instructions for the unlock code.
 You can view all instructions for all devices at att.com/media.

-When unlocking an iPhone, it’s an easier procedure.
-You do not receive an unlock code from AT&T, after you submit an unlock request for an iPhone, your iPhone get unlocked remotely from Apple.
-All you have to do is insert a foreign SIM card into your iPhone when AT&T sends you the email confirming you that your device has been unlocked.
+When unlocking an iPhone, it’s a more straightforward procedure.
+You do not receive an unlock code from AT&T. After you submit an unlock request for an iPhone, your iPhone gets unlocked remotely by Apple.
+All you have to do is insert a non-AT&T SIM card into your iPhone when AT&T sends you the email confirming that your device has been unlocked.